 The plate also shows how to balance your food groups.
 There's a reason the protein section is smaller: You don't need as much from that group.
 Eating more fruits and vegetables will help you eat fewer calories overall, which helps you keep a healthy weight.
 Eating fruits and veggies also gives you lots of vitamins and minerals.

-Expect to hear more about the MyPlate.
-The USDA promises new online tools to help people learn how to apply it to their everyday lives at ChooseMyPlate.gov.
+To learn more about MyPlate, visit ChooseMyPlate.gov.
 [Please note: By clicking on this link, you will be leaving our site.]